1976 Australian Open

 The 1976 Australian Open was a tennis tournament played on outdoor grass courts at the Kooyong Lawn Tennis Club in Melbourne in Australia and was held from 26 December 1975 to 4 January 1976.
 It was the 64th edition of the Australian Open and the first Grand Slam tournament of the year.
-The singles titles were won by Australians Mark Edmondson and Evonne Goolagong Cawley.
+The singles titles were won by Australians Mark Edmondson and Evonne Goolagong.